odoo/o-spreadsheet/src/store_engine/docpoc.md

 To create a local store, you can use the `useLocalStore` hook.
 It creates a new store instance bound to the component and automatically disposes of the store when the component unmounts.

-To implement a local store, your store class must adhere to the `DisposableStore` interface, which requires the implementation of a `dispose` method.
+To implement a local store, your store class must implement the `DisposableStore` interface, which requires the implementation of a `dispose` method.
 The `dispose` method is called when the component unmounts and is used to perform any necessary cleanup, such as unsubscribing from event handlers or releasing external resources, avoiding memory leaks.

 > Note: `SpreadsheetStore` is a `DisposableStore` and automatically unsubscribes from model commands when it's disposed.